salcedoe/MtMdocs/docs/slicer/CTChestExplore.md

 ### Fit to Window

 If you mess things up, you can return the volume back to the default location by clicking on the "Fit to Window" icon in the Viewer's top toolbar menu.
-For your reference, here is the "Fit to Window" icon for the green viewer.

 ![fit to window](images/button-fit-to-window-green.png){ width="30"}
+>"Fit to Window" icon for the green viewer.

 ### Slice Alignment

-For any given view location in an image, you can change the other two orthogonal views to match location of the mouse arrow by:

-- Hold-shift and move the mouse to different locations on one of the views.
+You can align the location of all three viewers, by **holding down the shift button** as you move the mouse around one of the viewers.
 Notice how the other views become synchronized to the location to which the mouse is pointing.

-### Data Probe
+## Data Probe

 The data probe returns information about the image under the mouse arrow head, so  move the cursor over one of the images.
 Here is an example of what you might see if you over the mouse arrow over the red panel: